ajeetraina/dhi-sample-demos/promtail/guides/guides.md

 ## Image variants

-Docker Hardened Images come in different variants depending on their intended use.
+Docker Hardened Images are available in two variants, each optimized for different stages of the container lifecycle:

+### Runtime variants (production-ready)

-- Runtime variants are designed to run your application in production.
-These images are intended to be used either directly or as the `FROM` image in the final stage of a multi-stage build.
-These images typically:
+Runtime variants are **production-ready images** designed for deployment.
+Use these as your final container image or as the base in the last stage of a multi-stage build.

+**Key characteristics:**
-  - Run as the nonroot user
+- **Security-first**: Runs as nonroot user (UID 65532)
-  - Do not include a shell or a package manager
+- **Minimal attack surface**: No shell or package manager included
-  - Contain only the minimal set of libraries needed to run the app
+- **Optimized**: Contains only essential libraries required to run the application
+- **Best for**: Production deployments, final stage of multi-stage builds

+**Example tags:** `3.5.8`, `3`, `latest`

+---

+### Build-time variants (development)

-- Build-time variants typically include `dev` in the variant name and are intended for use in the first stage of a multi-stage Dockerfile.
-These images typically:
+Build-time variants include `dev` in the tag name and are intended for the **build stage** of multi-stage Dockerfiles.

-  - Run as the root user
+**Key characteristics:**
-  - Include a shell and package manager
+- **Full tooling**: Includes shell (`sh`/`bash`) and package manager (`apk`)
-  - Are used to build or compile applications
+- **Root access**: Runs as root user for installing dependencies
+- **Build tools**: Contains compilers and build utilities
+- **Best for**: First stage of multi-stage builds, compiling code, installing packages

+**Example tags:** `3.5.8-dev`, `3-alpine3.22-dev`

+---

+### ⚠️ Promtail-specific note

 **Promtail Docker Hardened Images are only available as runtime variants.** There are no `dev` variants for Promtail since it's a pre-compiled binary application that doesn't require build-time dependencies.

-For configuration management in multi-stage builds, use a generic DHI dev image like `dockerdevrel/dhi-busybox:1-alpine3.22-dev` in the build stage, as shown in the [Multi-stage Dockerfile integration](#multi-stage-dockerfile-integration) example.
+For configuration management in multi-stage builds, use a generic DHI dev image like `<your-namespace>/dhi-busybox:<dev-tag>` in the build stage, as shown in the [Multi-stage Dockerfile integration](#multi-stage-dockerfile-integration) example.

 ## Migrate to a Docker Hardened Image

 To migrate your application to a Docker Hardened Image, you must update your Dockerfile.
 At minimum, you must update the base image in your existing Dockerfile to a Docker Hardened Image.
 This and a few other common changes are listed in the following table of migration notes.

 | Item               | Migration note                                                                                                                                                                                                                                                                                                               |
 | :----------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |